-- Guests will be draped with capes. - Gloves available upon request. - Students can use disposable smocks if they choose; to be laundered after the guest. - Students will continue to use neck strips. - Change all PPG, such as gloves, gowns, drapes, linens and eye coverings between each guest. - All used PPG items cleaned and disinfected or discarded in a closed container. - Additional steps should be added as we review and improve procedures and protocols.
+- Guests will be draped with capes; to be laundered after each guest. - Gloves available upon request. - Students can use disposable smocks if they choose. - Change all PPG, such as gloves, gowns, drapes, linens, and eye coverings between each guest. - All used PPG items cleaned and disinfected or discarded in a closed container. - Additional steps should be added as we review and improve procedures and protocols.